 BY-LAWS OF THE INSTITUTION OF ENGINEERS IN SCOTLAND

-As amended and agreed at the Annual General Meeting held on 1st April 2014.
+As amended and agreed at the Annual General Meeting held on 26th April 2022.

-(Incorporating or revising all amendments made in 1997 and 2003)
+(Incorporating or revising amendments made 2014)

 - Persons who hold UK Engineering Council titles (currently Engineering Technician (EngTech), Information and Communications Technology Technician (ICTTech), Incorporated Engineer (IEng), Chartered Information and Communications Technology Engineer (CICTEng.) and Chartered Engineer (CEng) or, (Recommended minimum periods of experience are set out in Table 1) or

-- Persons who have had an engineering education or training and a position or level of experience deemed appropriate by the Institution or,
+- Persons who have had an engineering education or training and a position or level of experience deemed appropriate by the Institution or

 - Persons who do not have a formal engineering education or background (accountants, administrators, educators, geographers, historians, planners, scientists and the like) who are, nevertheless, interested, experienced or involved in the business, practice, science or promotion of engineering.